forwards/workshops/package-dev-modules/overview.md

 #### Prerequisites

-* r user, otherwise very few
+Before starting this module you should:

-* r and rstudio installed
+* install R and RStudio
+* have some experience of coding in R and it will help to have previously installed and loaded packages